spacelift-io/user-documentation/docs/concepts/run/pull-request-comments.md

 ## Pull Request Plan Commenting

+### Via Notification policy

+We have a nice example in our [Notification policy](../policy/notification-policy.md#complex-example-adding-a-comment-to-a-pull-request-about-changed-resources) documentation that shows how to add a comment to a pull request about changed resources.
+It is fully customizable, so you can change the message to your liking.

+### Via Stack label (legacy)

 To enable this feature, simply add the label `feature:add_plan_pr_comment` to the stacks you wish to have plan commenting enabled for on pull requests.

 ![](../../assets/screenshots/Screen Shot 2022-06-27 at 4.35.36 PM.png)